CineMorph - Anamorphic Bokeh & Flare Filters

 To give even more of an anamorphic effect when using our CineMorph filters, please consider the following post-editing effects.

-• Apply a 4 or 5% vertical stretch; this helps to evoke a CinemaScope-look.
+• Apply a 4 or 5% vertical stretch; this helps to create even more of a CinemaScope look.

-• Apply a slight outward lens distort or bowing effect; this is a true characteristic of real Anamorphic/CinemaScope optics.
-This is an easy effect to apply on each clip in Davinci Resolve using the Lens Correction slider in the video clip settings.
+• Apply a slight outward lens distortion or bowing effect; this is a true characteristic of real Anamorphic/CinemaScope optics.
+This is an easy effect to apply to each clip in Davinci Resolve using the Lens Correction slider in the video clip settings.

 • Apply a 2.40:1 (or any ratio of your choosing) LetterBox mask.
 Be sure to film with the post aspect ratio in mind.